 The potential applicant submits an application to the utility in the name of the customer.
 A complete application package will consist of all items detailed in Appendix F. Electronic submission of all documents via the Interconnection Online Application Portal (IOAP) is required.
 If a Pre-Application Report has been provided to the customer, and an application is received by the utility within fifteen (15) Business Days of the date of issue of the Pre-Application Report, a \$750 credit will be applied towards the application fee.
-Otherwise, payment of a non-refundable \$750 application fee is required except that the application fee shall be refunded to net metering customer-generators unless applied toward the cost of installing a dedicated transformer(s) or other safety equipment.
+If an application is received by the utility later than fifteen (15) Business Days from the date of issue of the Pre-Application Report, the \$750 fee will not be applied to the application fee.
 If the applicant proceeds with the project to completion, the application fee will be applied as a payment to the utility's total cost for interconnection, including the cost of processing the application.

 The utility shall review the application to determine whether it is complete in accordance with Appendix F, and whether any additional information is required from the applicant.
-The utility shall notify the applicant in writing within ten (10) Business Days following receipt of the application.
+The utility shall notify the applicant in writing within ten (10) Business Days following receipt of the application and the application fee.
 If the application is not complete, the utility shall provide a detailed explanation of the deficiencies and provide a list of additional information needed to the applicant.
 The utility shall notify the applicant by email, fax, or other form of written communication.
+The utility review at this stage is limited to the determination of completeness from an administrative perspective and does not mean the application has also received approval from an engineering perspective.
+The utility may require supplemental materials and information for purposes of performing a CESIR.